animaldna/catalog-api/README.md

 - Uvicorn 0.16.0
 - boto3 1.20.23
 - DynamoDB
+- CircleCI

 ## Usage
-As of this writing (Dec 2021), whatever version of this API that's working is hosted at [https://catalog-api.chloeboylan.work](https://catalog-api.chloeboylan.work).
-There are two sets of docs available at [/docs]() and [/redoc.]() I don't want to wake up to an absurd AWS bill, so it's rate-limited to _____ in case someone tries to blast it for whatever reason.
+A working version is hosted at [https://catalog-api.chloeboylan.work](https://catalog-api.chloeboylan.work).
+There are two sets of docs available at [/docs](https://catalog-api.chloeboylan.work/docs) and [/redoc.](https://catalog-api.chloeboylan.work/redoc) I don't want to wake up to an absurd AWS bill, so it's rate-limited to 5 requests/minute in case someone tries to blast it for whatever reason. :)

+## CI/CD Pipeline

+### CircleCI TODOs
+- [ ] Slack notifications
+- [ ] Version with deployment via runner
+- [ ] Version with deployment via Lambda
+- [ ] Version with CodePipeline blue/green deployment
+- [ ] Slack approvals

-## TODOs
+## API TODOs
-Right now I'm focused on building out a more production-ready CI/CD pipeline, so the TODOs below are back-burner.
-You can see what I'm working on in the [infrastructure repo]() for this project.
+Right now I'm focused on the CI/CD pipeline and project infrastructure, so the API TODOs are back-burner.

-#### CircleCI
-- [ ] Switch dev branch to EC2 runner
-- [ ] Add Terraform job for dev env
-- [ ] Add ecs-deploy for master branch
 #### Routes
 - [ ] /albums?genre="foo"&style="bar"
 - [ ] /albums/latest